quicwg/base-drafts/draft-ietf-quic-transport.md

 SHOULD disallow it via the disable_active_migration transport parameter.

-Server deployments that use such load balancing might still allow for creation of a stateless reset oracle, and should therefore follow the guidelines in {{reset-oracle}}.
+Server deployments that use such load balancing might allow for creation of a stateless reset oracle, and should therefore follow the guidelines in {{reset-oracle}}.